 Paid Search and Organic Listings: Two are better than one.

 Fighting for organic rankings or implementing search engine optimization can seem like swimming upstream in a flood.
 You are always against the ever-increasing tide of other businesses competing for consumer attention.
-But the numbers are in: PPC can give you the edge you need.
+But the numbers are in: PPC can give you the needed edge.

 How much of an edge, you ask?
 Well, try this statistic on for size:

-An in-depth study from NYU proves that a company that uses both paid and organic search listings increase its profits 4.5% higher than only using one.
+An in-depth study from NYU proves that a company that uses paid and organic search listings increases its profits by 4.5% higher than one that uses only one.

-You read that right—using paid search advertising in tandem with organic rankings CAN increase your revenue.
-They have what the study calls a “positive interdependence.”
-This means that both paid search advertising and organic search can further your reach and get you clicks on their own—but they really shine when used together.
+You read that right—using paid search advertising in tandem with organic rankings can increase your revenue.
+The study calls this “positive interdependence.”
+This means that both paid search advertising and organic search can further your reach and get you clicks on their own, but they really shine when used together.

 Why is this, exactly?
 It has everything to do with how your customer processes the information on the search results page.